-69.005 BF1973 – Sphingidae – Sphinginae – Acherontia atropos – Death's-head Hawk-moth Adult Macro: CAT 1 – Distinctive species unlikely to be confused with others – PDF Icon – click for Adult Macro Verification Guidelines
+69.005 BF1973 – Death's-head Hawk-moth – Acherontia atropos – (Linnaeus, 1758) Adult Macro: CAT 3 – Difficult to identify – Quality set of photographs required – Difficult to identify /Very rare/Scarce (includes very scarce adventives/immigrants)/County-level first records PDF Icon – click for Adult Macro Verification Guidelines

 Brown – Significant Record / Very Rare / Vagrant orange – Migrant day-flying – Day-flying